Philadelphia: Arts

 The city is home to multiple art museums, including the Pennsylvania Academy of the Fine Arts and the Rodin Museum, which holds the largest collection of work by Auguste Rodin outside France.
-The city's largest art museum, the Philadelphia Art Museum, is one of the largest art museums in the world.
+The city's largest art museum, the Philadelphia Museum of Art, is one of the largest art museums in the world.
 The long flight of steps to the Art Museum's main entrance became famous after the film Rocky (1976).

 Annual events include the Philadelphia Film Festival, held annually each October, the 6abc Dunkin' Donuts Thanksgiving Day Parade, the nation's longest-running continuously held Thanksgiving Day parade, and the Mummers Parade, the nation's longest continuously held folk parade, which is held every New Year's Day predominantly on Broad Street.

 Areas such as South Street and the Old City section of the city have a vibrant night life.
 The Avenue of the Arts in Center City contains many restaurants and theaters, such as the Kimmel Center for the Performing Arts, home of the Philadelphia Orchestra, and the Academy of Music, home of Opera Philadelphia and the Pennsylvania Ballet.
 The Wilma Theatre and the Philadelphia Theatre Company at the Suzanne Roberts Theatre produce a variety of new plays.
 Several blocks to the east are the Lantern Theater Company at St. Stephens Episcopal Church; and the Walnut Street Theatre, a National Historic Landmark stated to be the oldest and most subscribed-to theatre in the English-speaking world, founded in 1809.
 In May 2019, the Walnut Street Theatre announced a major expansion to begin in 2020.
 New Freedom Theatre, Pennsylvania's oldest African-American theatre, is located on North Broad Street.

 Philadelphia has more public art than any other American city.
 In 1872, the Association for Public Art, formerly the Fairmount Park Art Association, was created as the first private association in the United States dedicated to integrating public art and urban planning.
 In 1959, lobbying by the Artists Equity Association helped create the Percent for Art ordinance, the first for a U.S. city.
 The program, which has funded more than 200 pieces of public art, is administered by Creative Philadelphia, (Note: Formerly known as the Office of Arts, Culture, and the Creative Economy) the city's office of arts and culture.
 The city has more murals than any other American city, due to the 1984 creation of the Department of Recreation's Mural Arts Program, which seeks to beautify neighborhoods and provide an outlet for graffiti artists.
 The program has funded more than 2,800 murals by professional, staff and volunteer artists and educated more than 20,000 youth in underserved neighborhoods throughout Philadelphia.

 The city is home to a number of art organizations, including the regional art advocacy nonprofit Philadelphia Tri-State Artists Equity, the Philadelphia Sketch Club, one of the country's oldest artists' clubs, and The Plastic Club, started by women excluded from the Sketch Club.
 Many Old City art galleries stay open late on the First Friday event of each month.